 This paper presents examples of this equivalence.
 While most of the Markov chains are one dimensional in topology, the labeling of transitions is different from the usual practice in queueing theory.
-This equivalence is somewhat surprising since divisible load theory is deterministic while Markov chain models are stochastic.
-This new equivalence provides a novel and apparently powerful modeling tool.

 The remainder of this paper is organized as follows.
-In section II, basic model description and notation and definitions used through out this paper are presented.
-Sections III, IV and V discuss models for linear daisy chains, single level tree and two level tree networks, respectively.
-Finally, the conclusion is contained in section VI.
+In section 2, basic model description and notation and definitions used through out this paper are presented.
+Sections 3, 4 and 5 discuss models for linear daisy chains, single level tree and two level tree networks, respectively.
+In section 6 some open problems are presented as a guide for future work.
+Finally, the conclusion is contained in section 7.